vvr-rao/streamlit_langgraph_fin_agent/README.md

 # A Reusable Recipe for an End-to-End Build and Deploy of a Fully Functioning Agentic App

 Simple Financial Research assistant Agent to be hosted using Streamlit with code to deploy to AWS using CDK.
+The Agent has been built using LangGraph and uses AWS Fargate, AWS ALB and CloudFront for security and scalability.

 For a detailed explanation: https://medium.com/@venkat.ramrao/a-recipe-for-an-end-to-end-build-and-deploy-of-a-fully-functioning-agentic-app-a0da58154536